jupierce/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 #### Single-node Deployments or MicroShift

 The ClusterVersion operator will honor the change management field just as in a standalone profile.
-If those profiles have the a MachineConfigPool, material changes the node could be controlled with a change management policy in that resource.
+If those profiles have a MachineConfigPool, material changes the node could be controlled with a change management policy in that resource.

 #### OCM Managed Instances